In glum steel market, Abenomics-inspired Nippon Steel is upbeat

 The Tokyo-based steelmaker expects a nearly four-fold rise in profit in the current business year to next March as it bets aggressive cost-cutting, stronger local demand and higher profit margins from its exports will outweigh market gloom caused by China's massive crude steel output and its softer economy.

-Backed by the solid earnings outlook, its share price has more than doubled since the merger, boosting its market capitalisation to over $34 billion (20 billion pounds), the highest in the steelmaking sector, beyond POSCO's $26 billion and ArcelorMittal's (ISPA.AS) $23 billion.
+Backed by the solid earnings outlook, its share price has more than doubled since the merger, boosting its market capitalisation to over $34 billion, the highest in the steelmaking sector, beyond POSCO's $26 billion and ArcelorMittal's $23 billion.

 Some investors are still bullish.